mongodb-labs/full-stack-fastapi-mongodb/README.md

 # Full Stack FastAPI, React, MongoDB (FARM) Base Project Generator

+Show your love for this project by starring our repo :star2:, so we can continue to innovate :slightly_smiling_face:

 Accelerate your next web development project with this FastAPI/React/MongoDB base project generator.

 This project is for developers looking to build and maintain full-feature progressive web applications using Python on the backend / Typescript on the frontend, and want the complex-but-routine aspects of auth 'n auth, and component and deployment configuration, taken care of, including interactive API documentation.